tsionyx/nonogrid/README.md

 By default, the backtracking algorithm used for solving hard puzzles.
 The feature `sat` allows to use the [SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) solver for such a job.
-The most of hard puzzles are solved significantly faster with this option, but it is still experimental and solves only black-and-white puzzles.
+The most of hard puzzles are solved significantly faster with this option.

 ### Arguments parsing